jeshuacn/movie_recommender_app/README.md

 # Deployment

-The app was deployed using Streamlit.io community cloud.
-[Website](link).
+The app was deployed using the Streamlit.io community cloud.
+[Go to MovieMatch](https://moviematch.streamlit.app/).

 ## How to Run the App

-To run the app localy, follow these steps:
+To run the app locally, follow these steps:

 1- Download the required packages by running the following command in your terminal: pip install -r requirements.txt

 2- Get the TMDB API key to retrieve the movie posters and trailer URLs from the TMDB API.
-You can get one for free by creating an account on [TMDB](https://www.themoviedb.org/) and navigating to your account settins.
+You can get one for free by creating an account on [TMDB](https://www.themoviedb.org/) and navigating to your account settings.
 Copy your API key and store it in the `.env` file under the **'TMDB_KEY'** variable.

 3- Create an account on [Deta Space](https://deta.space/) and get a Base API key to store new movie information in a database.
 Copy your Base API key and store it in the `.env` file under the **'DETA_KEY'** variable.